 Make a Joyful Noise

-By Dr Peter Campbell
+by Dr Peter Campbell

 Members of the Choir of Trinity College Melbourne rehearsing in COVID formation.